BenCorrigan1203/Deleton/README.md

 - `ecs.tf` : This file contains the ECS dependable resources such as the clusters, task definitions and event bridge.

-- `lambda.tf` : This file contains the resource creation for the lambdas, which will host our python scripts on the cloud.
-This includes the IAM policy
+- `main.tf` : This file contains the resource creation for the lambdas and step function, which will host our python scripts on the cloud.
+This includes the IAM policy as well.

 - `rds.tf` : This file contains the resource creation for the RDS database using the referenced security groups and VPC subnets.

 - `setup.tf` : This file contain resource parameters other services would use like the VPC, VPC subnets and security groups.

 - `variables.tf` : This file contains variables which are referenced throughout each terraform file, such as database name and port.

+- `create_db.sql` : This file contains the sql script to create the database and the tables in each schema.

 ### Compress_data